 Darrin # 1 (Dick York) or Darrin # 2 (Dick Sargent)?

 These are three of the great television debates of the 1960’s, and thanks to the magic of…Continue

 In Showcase # 6 (Jan.-Feb., 1957), four men---Ace Morgan, Prof Haley, Red Ryan, and Rocky Davis---survived what should have been a fatal air crash.
 Deciding they were living on borrowed time, they continued to cheat death, tackling the riskiest of dangers head-on, as the Challengers of the Unknown.
-It was a…Continue
+It was a venture that would last thirteen years, spanning the length…Continue

 1. Be an acknowledged leading expert in an adventurous field.

 That’s how the original Challengers did it, ‘way back in Showcase # 6 (Jan.-Feb., 1957).
 “The Secrets of the Sorcerer’s Box” began with the conclusion of the radio programme,…Continue

 For those who came in late, at one time in America, there were only three channels of television programming available, controlled by the networks NBC, CBS, and upstart ABC.
 Traditionally, all three networks debuted their new shows the second week in September every year.
 In 1965, the new fall season was scheduled to kick off a week earlier than usual.
 The ABC network,…Continue

 Clearly, putting the Masked Manhunter in a science-fiction milieu had failed to grab readers---which vindicated Bat-editor Jack Schiff, who had argued, insightfully, that SF ran contrary to the core concept of the Batman as a sleuth who operated from the shadows.
 As a “reward” for his…Continue

 In the late 1950’s, the Batman was yanked from his familiar dark alleys and moonlit rooftops, to be thrust into alien…Continue